Using Tattoo Seals to Visit a Japanese Onsen

 Start by thoroughly washing the skin area you're covering with soap and water, and then dry it completely.
 Peel off the white backing, revealing the sticky surface.
 Position over your tattoo, making sure it's completely covered.
 Press down, starting in the middle and working your way out to the edges.
 Make sure you smooth out any bubbles or wrinkles, and take care to thoroughly press down the edges.
 Once the tattoo seal is securely in place, carefully remove the clear piece of plastic.
 (Here's a Japanese-language instruction video.)

-My extra-large, LL size tattoo seal was made of a slightly thicker, fabric-like material similar to a bandage, and didn't have a top layer of clear plastic.
-It went on like a sticker: I peeled off the white backing and stuck it to my arm.
+I've also purchased extra-large tattoo seals made of a slightly thicker, fabric-like material similar to a bandage.
+Those didn't have a top layer of clear plastic and were applied like a sticker.
+I just peeled off the white backing and stuck it to my arm.

 How long can I leave tattoo seals on?

-Tattoo seals adhere to your skin incredibly well—I left them on for over 24 hours, in order to get two onsen visits out of each set.
-I would apply them in the evening, shower, soak in the onsen, and shower again, and then repeat the process the following evening.
+Tattoo seals adhere to your skin incredibly well—I like to leave them on for over 24 hours, in order to get two onsen visits out of each set.
+I apply them in the evening, shower, soak in the onsen, and then repeat the process the following evening.

 If I can't or don't want to use tattoo seals, can I still visit an onsen?

 Some onsens do allow tattoos.
-The hotel I stayed at in Tokyo, Onsen Ryokan Yuen Shinjuku, allows tattoos, plus it's budget-friendly and conveniently located—I highly recommend it to everyone, tattooed or not.
 This article has additional recommendations and information about finding an onsen that allows tattoos.

-Another option is to stay at a traditional ryokan, or inn, with a private onsen that you can reserve by the hour.
-This article includes several recommendations throughout Japan.
+Another option is to stay at a traditional ryokan, or inn, with a private onsen that you can reserve.
+It was a major splurge, but we absolutely our loved our stay at Nara Kasugaokuyama Tsukihitei.
+Check out this article for additional private onsen recommendations throughout Japan.

 Is using tattoo seals worth it?

 For me, yes.
-Unwinding in the onsen at the end of each day was one of highlights of my time in Japan.
+Unwinding in onsens has been a highlight of my trips to Japan.
 However, there are so many other cultural experiences in Japan—if soaking in an onsen doesn't work for you, for whatever reason, don't stress out!
 You'll still have an amazing trip.

 Further reading: